UK vs Ontario Employment Law

 The right to time off to care for dependants is intended to be for emergencies only, and the time taken off is unpaid.

-Parental Leave Most employees have the right to take up to three days of unpaid job-protected leave each calendar year because of an illness, injury, medical emergency or urgent matter relating to certain relatives.
+Parental Leave Ontario Most employees have the right to take up to three days of unpaid job-protected leave each calendar year because of an illness, injury, medical emergency or urgent matter relating to certain relatives.
 This is known as family responsibility leave.
-Parents one year’s continuous service can take up to 18 weeks of unpaid parental leave for each child up to their 18th birthday (max 4 weeks in any single year).
+UK Parents one year’s continuous service can take up to 18 weeks of unpaid parental leave for each child up to their 18th birthday (max 4 weeks in any single year).
 Leave is unpaid, and must be taken for the purpose of caring for a child.

 Let us Introduce Ourselves